km-works/kmw-astgen/README.md

 # kmw-astgen

-This is a slightly modified and enhanced version of ASTGen - a Java tool for generating heterogeneous class hierachies and their visitors from a simple textual definition (BSD License).
+This is a slightly modified and enhanced version of ASTGen - a Java tool for generating heterogeneous class hierachries and their visitors from a simple textual definition (BSD License).

 The original public version dated 2005-05-20 can be found [here](http://sourceforge.net/projects/astgen/).